The Awakening (Billy Harper album)

-The Awakening is an album led by saxophonist Billy Harper recorded in 1979 in Paris and released on the French Marge label.
+The Awakening is an album by saxophonist Billy Harper.
+It was recorded in 1979 in Paris and released on the French Marge label.

 Reception

-In his review for AllMusic, Thom Jurek states "This 1979 date by tenor saxophonist Billy Harper is one of his most transcendent.
+In his review for AllMusic, Thom Jurek states: "This 1979 date by tenor saxophonist Billy Harper is one of his most transcendent.
 Rife with his deep study of Coltrane's modalism, and his own deep knowledge of the blues and Eastern music, Harper and his quintet take on three extended pieces...
 This is a winner, top to bottom, and one of the more engaging vanguard jazz outings of the late '70s to come from American soil".